freddbomba/legrandjeu/README.md

 It is presented as a forkable set of rules for infinite games of this type.
 Implements concepts from partecipatory democracy, free culture, complementary currencies, role playing game, sutainable energy and permaculture design.

+Le Grand Jeu might refer as well to:
+- The Great Game (in French Le Grand Jeu), the strategic rivalry between the British Empire and the Russian Empire for supremacy in central Asia.
+See for example the book of Peter Hopkirk "the Great Game"
+- Le Grand Jeu, the title of a French literary review, founded in 1928 by René Daumal and others, surrealist in intent and experimentalist in practice
+- Le Grand Jeu, a 1928 poetry collection by Benjamin Péret from the same circle
+- The Glass Bead Game, a book by Herman Hesse

 the game is a concept and an idea by Federico Bonelli (c)2016
 * lead design is by Federico Bonelli and Raffaella Rovida